dnsimple/chef-pdns/README.md

 Users of the previous versions of the cookbook may find a few breaking changes.
 Here are the highlights:

+#### Chef 12.14 or newer

+To help clear up additional code and remove the 'yum' cookbook dependency, we have jumped up to Chef 12.14 as the minimum version.
+We'll look into the potential options of removing the 'apt' cookbook dependency as well.

 #### pdns_authoritative_backend has been removed